Origins and origin groups in Azure Front Door

 Origin and origin group in this article refers to the backend and backend pool of the Azure Front Door (classic) configuration.

 This article describes concepts about how to map your web application deployment with Azure Front Door.
-You'll also learn about what an origin and origin group is in the Azure Front Door configuration.
+You learn about what an origin and origin group is in the Azure Front Door configuration.

-An origin refers to the application deployment that Azure Front Door will retrieve contents from when caching isn't enabled or when a cache gets missed.
-Azure Front Door supports origins hosted in Azure as well as applications hosted in your on-premises datacenter or with another cloud provider.
+An origin refers to the application deployment that Azure Front Door retrieves contents from when caching isn't enabled or when a cache gets missed.
+Azure Front Door supports origins hosted in Azure and applications hosted in your on-premises datacenter or with another cloud provider.
 An origin shouldn't be confused with your database tier or storage tier.
 The origin should be viewed as the endpoint for your application backend.
-When you add an origin to an origin group in the Front Door configuration, you must also configure the following:
+When you add an origin to an origin group in the Front Door configuration, you must also configure the following settings:

 Origin type: The type of resource you want to add.
 Front Door supports autodiscovery of your application backends from App Service, Cloud Service, or Storage.
 If you want a different resource in Azure or even a non-Azure backend, select Custom host.